 How does the import process work?

-The import process starts with you selecting and uploading a file to the portal.
-The portal then checks the file to see if it is missing any required information or if there are problems with the contents (e.g. bad date formats or other contents the system doesn't understand).
-If you see an error that you don't understand, feel free to contact us and send us your CSV file.
+First, it checks the file to see if it is missing any required information or if there are problems with the contents (e.g., bad date formats or other contents the portal doesn't understand).
+If you see an error that you're not able to fix, feel free to send us your CSV file.

-Once it has checked the file for errors, the system will try to match the contents of your CSV file against any fund/investment records that are already in the database.
-It does this by examining the name of the fund/investment in the CSV file to what it already has in the database.
+Once it has checked the file for errors, the portal will try to match the contents of your CSV file against any fund/investment records that are already in the database.
+It does this by comparing the name of the fund/investment in the CSV file to what it already has in the database.
 Therefore, it is important that all of your funds and investments have unique names!
 If there are duplicates, the portal will have trouble matching the records for you.

-If the system has a record in the database that is not in the CSV or if it can't find a good match, you'll see the unmatched records at the top of the page and you will have the ability to select a matching fund from the dropdown or to tell the system that the record was omitted from your CSV because the fund/investment was sold/closed or because you want to manually updated it later.
+If the portal has a record in the database that is not in the CSV or if it can't find a good match on its own, you'll see the unmatched records at the top of the page and you will have the ability to select a matching fund from the dropdown or to tell the portal that the record was omitted from your CSV because the fund/investment was sold/closed or because you want to manually updated it later.
 In this screenshot, the top fund had no match in the database and the bottom fund was successfully matched:

-If you tell the system that any unmatched records were "Sold/Closed", you'll provide the reason for the sale/closure and some comments on the next page.
-Finally, the system will bring you to a summary screen that will provide you with an overview of what will occur when you complete the upload/import process.
-In the screenshot below, the system is telling me that when I click "Complete Import", it will result in one new fund record being added to the database, ten records being updated, and one fund record being marked as sold/closed (which will remove it from the MS-9 ledger):
+If you tell the portal that any unmatched records were "Sold/Closed", you'll provide the reason for the sale/closure and some comments on the next page.
+Finally, the portal will bring you to a summary screen that will provide you with an overview of what will occur when you complete the upload/import process.
+In the screenshot below, the portal is telling me that when I click "Complete Import", it will result in one new fund record being added to the database, ten records being updated, and one fund record being marked as sold/closed (which will remove it from the MS-9 ledger):

 A note about "Matched Records"

-When the system matches records it will update the information in the database with the information from the file.
-It is important to note that imports aren't cumulative - the system doesn't add the values in the CSV to the values in the database.
+When the portal matches records it will update the information in the database with the information from the file.
+It is important to note that imports aren't cumulative - the portal doesn't add the values in the CSV to the values in the database.
 Whatever is in your CSV file will replace the information in the database.